JamesSkemp/words/content/post/php-forum-software-showdown-part-5-punbb.md

 +++
-title = "PHP Forum Software Showdown Part 5: PunBB" summary = "In this article, we'll be going over how to install PunBB 1.2.14.
+title = "PHP Forum Software Showdown Part 5: PunBB" description = "In this article, we'll be going over how to install PunBB 1.2.14.
 We'll also be looking at how PunBB stacks up to other PHP-based forum solutions." draft = false comments = true date = "2006-11-24T09:00:00-06:00"